Mai-Aziz/FullStack_Task/README.md

 # FullStack_Task
-Fullstack project using express framework, objection-knew as ORM and postgresql database login/regisrtaion app with authenticated CRUD operation only for logged in users using express-session and cookies
+Fullstack project using express framework, objection-knex as ORM and postgresql database login/regisrtaion app with authenticated CRUD operation only for logged in users using express-session and cookies

 ## Enviroment